 I wrote a couple of in-depth posts about why you should start a blog and how to start your own blog in 6 easy steps.
 They will show you everything you need to know to get up and running quickly.
 Here are the links to those articles:

 Want to write books?
 It’s never been easier to do!
 You don’t need to get a hundred rejections letters from publishers before you get published.

-All you have to do is self-publish your book with Amazon’s CreateSpace publishing platform and start selling immediately!
+All you have to do is self-publish your book with Amazon’s CreateSpace publishing platform and start selling your creations immediately!
 You don’t have to write 300 page epic novels either.
 You can write short books about focused subjects, short stories, or whatever you like!

 I wrote a detailed article about how to write and self publish “How to” books not long ago.
 You can find it below:

 Be a Ghost Writer

 Did you know a lot of “authors” don’t even write their own books?
 Many authors employ ghost writers to write their books for them.
 There are several reasons someone might hire you to ghost write their book for them:

 - They don’t write well and would rather hire someone who does.